-These characteristics make the deployment of common network applications based on TCP/IP not transparent to the user : the user must explicitly connect the IrDA stack before using the application.
+These characteristics make the deployment of common network applications based on TCP/IP not transparent to the user : the user must explicitly explicitly connect the IrDA stack before using the application.
 Also, due to the ad-hoc nature of the medium, any network solution must be ad-hoc.

-In this paper, we have presented a framework and a set of components that connect the IrDA stack on demand and deal with various details of TCP/IP configuration on such an adhoc link.
+In this paper, we have presented a set of components that connect the IrDA stack on demand and deal with various details of TCP/IP configuration on such an ad-hoc link.
 This allows the IrDA link layer to be totally transparent to the application and the user.
-The main advantage of our approach is its simplicity and the reuse of various existing components to ease its implementation.